snusnumrick/aiy_music_server/WIFI_SETUP_GUIDE.md

 6. After successful configuration, click "Restart Server"

-7. Wait for the server to restart and connect to WiFi
+7. The server will restart itself and reconnect to WiFi

 8. Access the music server at `http://cubie.local:5001` or `http://YOUR-PI-IP:5001`